Maxwell-scalar system and scalar field with impurity: novel approach to find nontrivial solutions: Introduction

-Going to the direction of studying the Maxwell-scalar system, in this work we also investigate a model of a single real scalar field in the presence of impurities.
-By looking into their properties, such as the equation of motion, energy-momentum tensor and stability under small fluctuations, rescale of arguments and spatial translations, we find the conditions for which the scalar field with impurities can be seen as an effective model for the Maxwell-scalar system.
-Moreover, we explore specific consequences, including the asymptotic behavior of some physical quantities.
-To implement the investigation, in Sec.~\ref{secmaxscalar} we deal with the Maxwell-scalar system in $(1,1)$ dimensions, in which a scalar field is coupled to the gauge field via the electric permittivity.
-In Sec.~\ref{secimpurities}, we study the scalar field model in the presence of impurities, which are controlled by a function depending explicitly on the spatial coordinate, $f(x)$.
-There, we determine the conditions under which this model can be seen as an effective theory for the Maxwell-scalar system.
-To illustrate the main result, in Sec.~\ref{secpoint} we describe the case of a point charges and show that it is equivalent to the impurity-free model.
-Next, in Sec.~\ref{secimptocharged}, we present a class of impurities that modifies the core of the solutions and find the corresponding charge distributions and electric fields in the Maxwell-scalar system.
-The study goes on in Sec.~\ref{secasympt}, where we investigate how the asymptotic behavior of $f(x)$ modifies the tail of the scalar field and of the electric field that arises in the corresponding charged model.
-The investigation ends in Sec.~\ref{secconclusions}, where we present some final remarks and perspectives of future works.
+In order to implement the present investigation, in Sec. \ref{mod} we introduce the models and expose the methodology used to uncover the main result of the present work.
+To do that, in Sec.~\ref{secmaxscalar} we first deal with the Maxwell-scalar system in $(1,1)$ dimensions, in which a scalar field is coupled to the gauge field via the electric permittivity.
+Then, in Sec.~\ref{secimpurities}, we study the scalar field model in the presence of impurity, which is controlled by a function depending explicitly on the spatial coordinate.
+There, we determine the conditions under which this model can be seen as an effective theory for the Maxwell-scalar system, unveiling a direct correspondence between the two models.
+We then illustrate how this correspondence works investigating several distinct examples in Sec. \ref{results}.
+In particular, in Sec.~\ref{secpoint} we describe the case of a point charge and show that it is equivalent to the impurity-free model.
+Next, in Sec.~\ref{secimptocharged} we present a class of impurities that modifies the core of the solutions and find the corresponding charge distributions and electric fields in the Maxwell-scalar system.
+The study goes on in Sec.~\ref{secasympt}, where we investigate how the asymptotic behavior of the impurity modifies the tail of the scalar field and of the electric field that arises in the corresponding charged model.
+As we shall show, an interesting possibility is the construction of scalar field solution with power law tail, which can be used in collisions, to investigate how the power law tail may change the physics of entities that engender long-range interactions; see, e.g., Ref. \cite{Cold} for recent information on physical systems that engender long-range interactions.
+Our work ends in Sec.~\ref{secconclusions}, where we present some final remarks and discuss distinct perspectives of future investigations.